udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Front-End-Web-Developer/README.md

 ####Website Performance Optimization
 In this course, we teach you how to improve your website, how to optimize your code in such a way that the browser renders very quickly, hopefully hitting 60 frames per second.

-####Browser Preformance Optimization
+####Browser Performance Optimization

 ####Project: Website Optimization

-This is something most programs ignore, but is crutial for web development.
+This is something most programs ignore, but is crucial for web development.
 You'll be handed a completed website that is very slow.
 Most of you have gone to a website where you are sitting there, scrolling through the page and waiting for something to load as the website chugs along.

 This is one of the most important projects you'll do.
 Especially considering how large and bloated webpages are getting, it's important to make sure you render webpages as fast as possible.